The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: Simulation setup

 \section{Simulation setup}

-We simulate the propagation of gamma rays in the intergalactic space using the CRPropa code~\citep{alvesbatista2016b}.
-It is a modular code designed for the propagation of high-energy particles in the Universe.
+We simulate the propagation of gamma rays in the intergalactic space using the {\sc crpropa} code~\citep{alvesbatista2016b}.
+It is a modular code designed for the propagation of HE particles in the Universe.
 We consider pair production ($\gamma_\text{HE} + \gamma_\text{bg} \rightarrow e^{+} + e^{-}$) and inverse Compton scattering ($e^\pm + \gamma_\text{bg} \rightarrow e^{\pm} + \gamma_\text{HE}$) both in the EBL and CMB; here the subscript `HE' denotes a high-energy particle, and `bg' a background photon.
 Adiabatic energy losses due to the expansion of the Universe are considered as well.
 In this case, a particle with initial energy $E_{0}$ would be observed with an energy $E(z) = E_0 / (1 + z)$, where $z$ is the redshift of emission.
 We also consider synchrotron radiation by charged particles; this is, however, small, and produce photons below the energy range of interest ($\ll 1 \; \text{GeV}$).

-The source is assumed to be located at the centre of a sphere of radius $D$, which corresponds to the (co-moving) distance of the Earth to \txs.
-Events are emitted isotropically until one of the following conditions are met: (i) they hit the sphere; (ii) their energy drops below a minimum energy threshold, assumed here to be $1 \; \text{GeV}$; (iii) the total trajectory length described by the particle exceeds a maximum threshold of 4000~Mpc.
+The source is assumed to be located at the centre of a sphere of radius $D$, which corresponds to the (co-moving) distance from the Earth to \txs{}, following the large sphere observer method described in detail in \citet{alvesbatista2016a}.
+Events are emitted isotropically until one of the following conditions are met: (i) They hit the sphere; (ii) their energy drops below a minimum energy threshold, assumed here to be $1 \; \text{GeV}$; (iii) and the total trajectory length described by the particle exceeds a maximum threshold of 4000~Mpc.
+Each event that hits the sphere represents a particle arriving at Earth.
+The line of sight is represented by the original direction of emission of the particle, and the direction where the arriving particle crosses the sphere is its arrival direction, assuming a coordinate system centred at the source (centre of the sphere).
+The total flux is obtained by integrating over all contributions of individual particles, with the cuts described in section \ref{sec:analysis}.

-We use the built-in CRPropa integrator, which solves the equations of motion with a 5th-order Runge-Kutta method with adaptive steps.
+We use the built-in {\sc crpropa} integrator, which solves the equations of motion with a fifth-order Runge-Kutta method with adaptive steps.
 The minimum and maximum step sizes are, respectively, $10^{13} \; \text{m}$ and $10 \; \text{Mpc}$.
-This choice yields a time resolution of $\sim 1 \; \text{day}$.
+This choice yields a time resolution of $\sim 1 \; \text{d}$.